gocaveman/tmeta/README.md

-# Minimalistic Idiomatic Database "ORM" functionality for Go
+# Minimalistic Idiomatic Database "ORM" Functionality for Go

 ## Features
 - Structs have SQL table information associated with them - tmeta knows that your `WidgetFactory` struct corresponds to the "widget_factory" table (names configurable, of course).